illinois/cs240-fa21-MIX_shared/API.md

         },
         {
             'port' : 'HOST,
-            'ip' : 'HOST IP',
+            'ip' : 'HOST PROTOCOL and IP',
             'dependencies' : []
         }
     ]
 }
 ```

 To track the IP of the microservice, MIX will fetch the IP from the request.
-MIX will run on `localhost:5000`.

 To handle multiple IMs, MIX maintains a running list of all connected IMs.
 MIX will add all dependencies as if they were independent IMs.
 For dependency handling, see below.